 With any strategy, not just high-volume recruiting strategies, it’s important to consider the measurable effects of your approach.
 Look at the high-volume recruiting metrics surrounding your recruiting efforts.
 How long is your speed to offer?
 What is your applicant drop-off rate?

 Being able to answer these questions provides you with powerful insights into your recruitment funnel and allows you to adjust your strategy to achieve better recruitment ROI.

 One of the biggest problems with high-volume, to no surprise, is the volume of candidates.
 With so many applying at once, recruiters can easily fall behind their recruiting goals as they struggle to interview every candidate and screen every interview.
 Thankfully, some tools allow recruiters to automate the interview process.

 By automating the interview process, recruiters can focus on screening candidates.
 Rather than spending half an hour to two hours to schedule a phone interview, and then taking at least thirty minutes to conduct it, recruiters can use automated interview to speed up the slowest part of the hiring cycle — interviews.
 Utilizing automated tools like Qualifi can eliminate interview scheduling time and cut screening down to a 3-5 minute process.

 Utilizing automated interview tools such as Qualifi’s on-demand phone platform allows recruiters to interview hundreds of candidates overnight, 24/7.
 Your recruiters simply record their side of the interview, and send it out to candidates at the push of a button.
-In turn, candidates can answer these one-way interviews at a time of their convenience.
+In turn, candidates can answer these virtual interviews at a time of their convenience.